ledp1/implementing-ai-algorithms-from-scratch/README.md

-# Artificial Intelligence
+# Implementing AI Algorithms from Scratch

-This project contains Python implementations of linear regression and sales regression models, demonstrating fundamental machine learning concepts using NumPy and Matplotlib.
-All code is organized in the `machine-learning` folder for clarity and modularity.
+This project contains Python implementations of various AI and machine learning algorithms from scratch, demonstrating fundamental concepts using NumPy and Matplotlib.

 ## Project Structure

-- `machine-learning/`
+- `regression-and-gradient-descent/`
-  - `linear_regression_analysis.py`: Implements linear regression from scratch on a simple dataset, with visualization.
-  - `sales_regression_model_1.py`: Linear regression on advertising costs vs. sales, with visualization.
-  - `sales_regression_model_2.py`: Linear regression on ad hours vs. weekly sales, with visualization.
-  - `sales_regression_model_3.py`: (Empty, ready for future models.)
-- `LICENSE`, `.gitignore`, `README.md`, `venv/`: Standard project files and virtual environment.
+  - Contains implementations of linear regression and gradient descent algorithms
+  - Each implementation includes detailed documentation and visualizations

 ## Features

-- Implements linear regression from first principles
+- Implements AI algorithms from first principles
 - Uses NumPy for efficient numerical computations
-- Visualizes data and regression results with Matplotlib
+- Visualizes data and results with Matplotlib
 - Modular code for easy extension

 ## Requirements